 6. Hot Spring Pool with Arenal Volcano View

-In addition, in this area, you can also let your children enjoy a lot of other activities such as hiking to see the impressive La Fortuna waterfall, going to the suspension bridge, taking the train, and even water rafting
+In addition, in this area, you can also let your children enjoy a lot of other activities such as hiking to see the impressive La Fortuna waterfall, enjoying some of the hot springs in La Fortuna, going to the suspension bridge, taking the train, and even water rafting

 7. Paint your own pottery in the town of Guaitil